Can Dogs Eat Peas? An In-Depth Look

 - While not necessary, peas have good amounts of vitamins beneficial to your dog.

-- Don’t overdo it when serving your dog peas.
+- Please don’t overdo it when serving your dog peas.

 - Take care to prepare them the right way.